massimopizzol/moutreach/_posts/2022-11-11-Green-tech-green-growth.markdown

 In this study we started from a simple premise: achieving a "green growth" means relying **a lot** on technological solutions to decouple growth and emissions — but evidence shows that bringing new "green" technologies to the market is actually not so easy...🤔

-(parenthesis: we used “green technology” to refer to a technology that is considered environmentally friendly based on its production process or supply chain.
-We chose it to match the “green growth” terminology and among various synonymous (“environmental technology,” “green tech” and “cleantech”, “environment-related technologies”))
+_(parenthesis: we used “green technology” to refer to a technology that is considered environmentally friendly based on its production process or supply chain.
+We chose it to match the “green growth” terminology and among various synonymous (“environmental technology,” “green tech” and “cleantech”, “environment-related technologies”))_

-So why why the journey of many green technologies from their early conception to their large-scale adoption and upscaling remains a serious challenge?
+So why why the journey of many green technologies from their early conception to their large-scale adoption and upscaling remains **a serious challenge**?
 We wanted to find out.

 There has been entire books on the topic of tech innovation and development, but we wanted an ampirical study on the nordics.
-Because  the nordic countries are often taken as leaders in environmental innovation - so...it would be interesting to see what happens there.
+Because  the nordic countries are often taken as **leaders in environmental innovation** - so...it would be interesting to see what happens there.

 # Patents